 According to Bank of England data, in August 2021, the collective value of SMEs’ instant access deposits stood at £300 billion.
 Meanwhile, the total value of their fixed term deposits was an estimated £77 billion.
 Based on the gap in the average and market-leading interest rates for deposits, SMEs are set to miss out on £2.2 billion of interest income over the next year from their instant access deposits and £941 million from their fixed term deposits – a total of £3.2 billion.

 So, what is stopping businesses from capitalising on market-leading products?
 A discouraging low-rate environment combined with the complexities of opening savings accounts has fostered inertia amongst businesses.
 But for security seekers, hoarding cash in savings accounts that pay less than the market leading rate is a wasted opportunity, costing them significant returns in forgone interest.

 It wasn’t only interest rates that were impacted by last year’s turbulence.
-Download our report to learn more about the savings market for businesses, including the effects of COVID-19 and the rise in fintech.
+Download The State of the Deposit Market for UK SMEs report to learn more about the savings market for businesses, including the effects of COVID-19 and the rise in fintech.